John 17:3

 To fulfill our Purpose of loving God with all of our heart, soul, mind, and strength, we have to grow in our knowledge of him.
 Here, we try to understand who God is and who Jesus is by seeing what Scripture says about them.

 Churches, and Christians in general, have often misunderstood and confused who God is.
-You can see evidence of this by viewing some churches statement of faith.
+You can see evidence of this by viewing most churches statements of faith.
 Most typically, churches have very little to say about GOD, other than he is a “trinity” of the Father, Son, and Spirit who are all co-equal and co-eternal.
 There are usually statements about who Jesus is, as well as the role of the Holy Spirit, but these statements of belief are often woefully silent about the Father.
-Surprising to most Christians is that of the 1300+ times the Greek word for God is used in the New Testament, 98% of the time it is referring to the Father (other occurrences refer to false gods, pagan gods, the unknown god, the stomach, Satan, or Jesus) (see Harris, Jesus as God, 1992).
-Recognition of the Father as God alone is true Biblical monotheism.
+Surprising to most Christians is that of the 1300+ times the Greek word for God is used in the New Testament, 98% of the time it is referring to the Father (the remaining 2% of occurrences refers to false gods, pagan gods, the unknown god, the stomach, Satan, the Israelites, and Jesus) (see Harris, Jesus as God, 1992).
+Recognition of the Father, who alone is God, is true Biblical monotheism.

 Obviously, much more could be said about the subject, this is simply an introduction.
 You may hover over the Scripture reference to view the verse in the ESV.